k0retux/fuddly/docs/source/data_manip.rst

   exercise.

   .. note:: For abstracting away the data model from the rest of the framework, ``fuddly`` uses the
-     specific class :class:`framework.data.Data` which acts as a data container.
+     specific class :class:`fuddly.framework.data.Data` which acts as a data container.
      Thus, while interacting with the different part of the framework, Node-based data (or string-based data) should be encapsulated
-     in a :class:`framework.data.Data` object.
+     in a :class:`fuddly.framework.data.Data` object.

      For instance ``Data(ex_node)`` will create an object that encapsulate ``ex_node``.
-     Accessing the node again is done through the property :attr:`framework.data.Data.content`
+     Accessing the node again is done through the property :attr:`fuddly.framework.data.Data.content`

 The Node Dictionary Interface
 =============================

-The :class:`framework.node.Node` implements the dictionary interface, which means the following operation are possible on a node:
+The :class:`fuddly.framework.node.Node` implements the dictionary interface, which means the following operation are possible on a node:

 .. code-block:: python